 - Egg whites

-- Oatmeal
+- Oatmeal (Uncooked oats)

-- Healthy Coffee Smoothie
+- Healthy Coffee Smoothie (Only 7 Ingredients)

-- Kiwi and Kale Smoothie
+- Kiwi And Kale Smoothie

-- Peach Protein Shake
+- Chocolate Banana Peanut Butter Protein Shake

 - 1 cup unsweetened almond milk

-- 1/2 cup frozen strawberries
+- ½ cup frozen strawberries

-- 1 tbsp peanut butter
+- 1 tablespoon peanut butter

 - 1 scoop vanilla protein powder Click here for my fave protein powder.